 Credit risk arising from crediting activities is managed by carrying out a thorough analysis of the client before granting loans, and by monitoring thereof after the credit disbursement.
-The Company manages concentration risk by limiting and controlling concentration of credit risk, it evaluates possibilities of the client to repay the loan and collaterals.
+The Company manages concentration risk by limiting and controlling concentration of credit risk; it evaluates possibilities of the client to repay the loan and collaterals.

-Maximum credit risk position, irrespective of pledging measures and other liability implementation assurance tools:
+Maximum credit risk exposure, irrespective of pledging measures and other liability implementation assurance tools:

-31 December 2018 31 December 2017 Credit risk exposures relating to on-balance sheet assets are as follows: Securities measured at fair value through profit (loss) 1.184.594 1.015.740 Cash and cash equivalents 846.295 936.876 Loans granted 352.358 561.903 Trade receivables and pre-payments 412.374 294.442 Derivative financial instruments 15.449 16.897 Total 2.811.070 2.825.858
+31 December 2019 31 December 2018

+Credit risk exposures relating to on-balance sheet assets are as follows:

+Securities measured at fair value through profit (loss) 903.301 1.184.594

+Cash and cash equivalents 791.113 846.295

+Loans granted 622.347 352.358

+Trade receivables and prepayments 361.262 412.374

+Derivative financial instruments 976 15.449

+Total 2.678.999 2.811.070

-The table above represents credit risk exposure at 31 December 2018 and 2017, without taking into account any credit risk mitigation techniques.
-On-balance sheet assets are reported above based on the net carrying amount as they appear in the statement of financial position.
+The table above represents credit risk exposure at 31 December 2019 and 2018, without taking into account any credit risk mitigation techniques.
+On-balance sheet assets are reported above based on the net carrying value as they appear in the statement of financial position.